From Clarity to Efficiency for Distributed Algorithms: DistAlgo Language

 \section{DistAlgo Language}

-To support distributed programming at a high level, four main concepts can be added to commonly used object-oriented programming languages, such as Java and Python: (1) processes as objects, and sending of messages, (2) yield points and waits for control flows, and handling of received messages, (3) synchronization conditions using high-level queries and message history sequences, and (4) configuration of processes and communication mechanisms.
+To support distributed programming at a high level, four main concepts can be added to commonly used high-level programming languages, especially object-oriented languages, such as Python and Java: (1) distributed processes, and sending messages, (2) control flows with yield points and waits, and receiving messages, (3) synchronization conditions using high-level queries of message history sequences, and (4) configuration of processes and communication mechanisms.
 DistAlgo supports these concepts, with options and generalizations for ease of programming, as described below.
 A formal operational semantics for DistAlgo is presented in Appendix A.

-\myparag{Processes and sending of messages} Distributed processes are like\notes{} threads except that each process has its private memory, not shared with other processes, and processes communicate by message passing.
+\myparag{Processes and sending of messages} Distributed processes are concurrent executions of programmed instructions, like threads in Java and Python, except that each process has its private memory, not shared with other processes, and processes communicate by message passing.
 Three main constructs are used, for defining processes, creating processes, and sending messages.